saniyanafees6/ai-vision/README.md

 # AI Vision

-This is a shared repository between [Rissalat Ahmed](https://github.com/rkapdi) and [Saniya Nafees](https://github.com/saniyanafees6).
-Our goal here is to create a fullstack web application with payment integration.

 ## Our Idea
-*more stuff to come*
 * User uploads the image
 * We generate an image caption, which becomes an input to GPT2
 * GPT2 generates text based on the input received from the image caption

 ## Dependancies
 * Python 3.6